 As a radio producer, Amirkhanian pioneered the broadcasting of minimalist music, sound poetry, radio happenings, and, with Richard Friedman, the World Ear Project, bringing continuous recordings of ambient sounds to the airwaves, beginning in 1970.
 Many of his hundreds of interviews with composers, performers, poets, and intermedia artists are available for listening on radiOM.org, the second website of Other Minds, designed to preserve the voices and work of cutting edge artists.

-Amirkhanian has been awarded numerous composer commissions from the National Endowment for the Arts, Westdeutscher Rundfunk (WDR), Meet the Composer, the BBC, the Australian Broadcasting Corporation, the 1984 Summer Olympics, the Arch Ensemble, and Ensemble Intercontemporain and other organizations.
+Amirkhanian has been awarded numerous composer commissions from the National Endowment for the Arts, Westdeutscher Rundfunk (WDR), Meet the Composer, the BBC, the Australian Broadcasting Corporation, the 1984 Summer Olympics, the Arch Ensemble, Ensemble intercontemporain, and other organizations.
 His music has been choreographed by Bill T. Jones, Anna Halprin, Margaret Fisher, Nancy Karp + Dancers, and Richard Alston (Ballet Rambert).
 From 1975- 1986 he performed theatrical realizations of his sound poetry with projections by Carol Law at venues such as the Stedelijk Museum (Amsterdam), the Walker Art Center (Minneapolis), the San Francisco Museum of Modern Art, New Langton Arts (San Francisco), and throughout Australia.
-More recent performances have been in Berlin, Beijing, Linz, Huddersfield, Moscow, and St. Petersburg.
+More recent performances have been in Berlin, Beijing, Linz, Huddersfield, Moscow, and Saint Petersburg.

-His music is available on four solo CDs: Walking Tune (Starkland), Mental Radio (New World), Lexical Music (Other Minds Records), and Loudspeakers (New World).
+His music is available on five solo CDs: Walking Tune (Starkland), Mental Radio (New World), Lexical Music (Other Minds Records), Loudspeakers (New World), and Miatsoom (Other Minds).
 Other works appear on compilations on Cantaloupe, Centaur, Wergo, Other Minds, Perspectives of New Music, and Fylkingen, among other imprints.